bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 {{I-D.ietf-babel-rfc6126bis}}. {{I-D.ietf-babel-hmac}} defines a security
-mechanism that allows Babel packets to be cryptographically authenticated, and {{I-D.ietf-babel-dtls}} defines a security mechanism that allows Babel packets to be encrypted.
+mechanism that allows Babel packets to be cryptographically authenticated, and {{I-D.ietf-babel-dtls}} defines a security mechanism that allows Babel packets to be both authenticated and encrypted.
 This document describes an information model for Babel (including implementations using one or both of these security mechanisms) that can be used to create management protocol data models (such as a NETCONF {{RFC6241}} YANG {{RFC7950}} data model.